Cosmo-Tech/cosmotech-api-csharp-client/docs/SimulationApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="startsimulationsimulator"></a>
+<a name="startsimulationsolution"></a>
-# **StartSimulationSimulator**
+# **StartSimulationSolution**
-> Simulation StartSimulationSimulator (string organizationId, SimulationStartSimulator simulationStartSimulator)
+> Simulation StartSimulationSolution (string organizationId, SimulationStartSolution simulationStartSolution)

-Start a new simulation for a Simulator Analysis
+Start a new simulation for a Solution Run Template

 ### Example
 ```csharp